Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunović’s enticing creations.

-Born in Belgrade in 1967, Milunovic grew up in an artistic family environment.
+Born in Belgrade in 1967, Milunović grew up in an artistic family environment.
 Both his father and grandfather were well-known Serbian artists and his mother is a renowned Croatian sculptor.
-Milunovic’s early experiences playing in his parents’ studio, his interest in geography and machinery, or paintings by the likes of Titian, Velazquez or De Chirico would all have a lasting effect on his work.
+Milunović’s early experiences playing in his parents’ studio, his interest in geography and machinery, or paintings by the likes of Titian, Velazquez or De Chiricio would all have a lasting effect on his work.

 Since the mid 90s, Milunović has participated in numerous exhibitions across Europe.

-His works are featured in prestigious museum collections including MUMOK –Ludwig Museum, Vienna; Musuem of Contemporary Art, Belgrade; Coleccion Solo, Madrid; Deji Museum, Nanjing; Collection Moet & Chandon LVMH, France; Collection Wiener Städtische, Austria; Palazzo Forti, Verona; Musée d’Art et d’Industrie, Saint-Étienne etc.
+His works are featured in prestigious museum collections including MUMOK –Ludwig Museum, Vienna; Musuem of Contemporary Art, Belgrade; Coleccion Solo, Madrid; Deji Museum, Nanjing; Collection Moet & Chandon / LVMH, France; National Gallery of Bulgaria, Collection Wiener Städtische, Austria; Palazzo Forti, Verona; Musée d’Art et d’Industrie, Saint-Étienne etc.

-Mihael's work has been featured in curated exhibitions alongside renowned artists such as Herman Nitsch, Jan Fabre, Dennis Oppenheim, Ilya Kabakov, Roman Opalka, Park Seo Bo, Mounir Fatmi, Barthelemy Togo, Michelangelo Pistoletto, Tony Cragg, Wim Delvoye, Shigeru Ban, Neo Rauch, Gerard Garouste, Marina Abramovic, Pedro Cabrita Reis, William Kentridge, Sean Scully, Kiki Smith and Rikrit Tiravanija, among others.
-Additionally, he has collaborated with Manuel O’Campo in a joint exhibition.
+His work has been featured in curated exhibitions alongside renowned artists such as Herman Nitsch, Jan Fabre, Dennis Oppenheim, Ilya Kabakov, Roman Opalka, Park Seo-Bo, Mounir Fatmi, Barthélémy Toguo, Michelangelo Pistoletto, Tony Cragg, Wim Delvoye, Shigeru Ban, Neo Rauch, Gérard Garouste, Marina Abramović, Pedro Cabrita Reis, William Kentridge, Sean Scully, Kiki Smith, Sophie Calle, Jasper Johns, Morris Louis, Robert Rauschenberg, Frank Stella, Cy Twombly, Franz West, Tom Wesselmann, and Rirkrit Tiravanija, among others.
+Additionally, he has collaborated with Manuel Ocampo in a joint exhibition and with Tilo Baumgärtel at Museum Kampa in Prague.

 He lives and works between Paris and Belgrade.